Skip to Content

 There are certain legalities involved when operating an ebike.
 There are legal speed limits set on how fast an ebike can operate a bicycle alone.
 That is 20 mph.

-However, when used with a human, an ebike is allowed to travel at a faster speed than that.
+However, when self-peddling, an ebike is allowed to travel at a faster speed than that.
 That is why a class C motor does not cut out until it reaches 28 mph.

 Where Can You Ride an eBike?